roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Sandboxed-Container management/Create a security sandbox cluster/Create a managed Kubernetes cluster that runs sandboxed containers.md

 9. Select **Terms of Service** and click **Create Cluster**.

-    **Note:** It takes approximately 10 minutes for the system to create a Kubernetes cluster that consists of multiple nodes.
+    **Note:** It takes approximately 10 minutes for the system to create a managed Kubernetes cluster that contains multiple nodes.

 -   After the cluster is created, you can find the created cluster on the Clusters page in the ACK console.